PatClay7325/manufacturing-analytics-platform/docs/Manufacturing Engineering Agent Documentation.md

 - Implement real-time data connection to manufacturing database
 - Enhance visualization capabilities with custom components
-- Add predictive analytics for manufacturing performance
+- Add predictive Analytics for manufacturing performance
 - Integrate with ERP and MES systems
 - Support for multi-site manufacturing intelligence